-The Casper Mattress, also called the Casper Original, is constructed of four foam layers.
+The Casper Mattress, also called the Casper Original, is constructed with three foam layers.
 While many all-foam mattresses trap heat, the Casper’s open-cell foams allow more heat to dissipate to cool off the sleep surface.

 Coming in at a 5 on the 10-point firmness scale, the Casper has a medium feel.
 This feel may be a great match for side sleepers, especially those who weigh under 230 pounds.

 The mattress comes with a 100-night trial period and a 10-year limited warranty.

 The AS5 is Amerisleep’s softest model.
 This all-foam mattress is crafted to gently cradle the sleeper but regain its shape quickly when you change position.

 The plant-based foam comfort layer has an open-cell structure, allowing airflow to pull heat away from the sleep surface.
 Like most foam mattresses, the AS5’s comfort layer contours to each sleeper’s body to relieve pressure.
 However, it is also engineered to be more responsive than some foams.